 We will become an even stronger University as we enhance equity at every level of our institution.
 As noted in our Vision Statement, our graduates will excel in the competencies and values required for leadership and service in a rapidly evolving world.

-The Equity and Inclusion Council is the result of a merger of The Task Force for Diversity and Inclusion and the President’s Multicultural Advisory Committee.
-The Council’s charges are the same as those given to the Task Force: (i) ensure that the training for staff and administrators and the professional development opportunities for faculty are sufficiently robust in the areas of diversity and inclusion, (ii) recruit and retain faculty, administrators and staff from historically underrepresented groups, (iii) advocate for diversity and inclusion to be imbedded in curricula, working closely with the University Core Curriculum Committee (UCCC) and with relevant department/college curriculum committees for major course of study curricula, and (iv) foster a more inclusive campus climate.
-The Council will be co-chaired by Nada M Llewellyn, Associate VP Human Resources, Chief Diversity Officer and Deputy General Counsel; and Dr. Manouchkathe Cassagnol, Associate Clinical Professor, College of Pharmacy and Health Sciences.
+The Equity and Inclusion Council is the result of a merger of the Task Force for Diversity and Inclusion and the President’s Multicultural Advisory Committee.
+The Council’s charges are the same as those given to the Task Force: (i) ensure that the training for staff and administrators and the professional development opportunities for faculty are sufficiently robust in the areas of diversity and inclusion, (ii) recruit and retain faculty, administrators, and staff from historically underrepresented groups, (iii) advocate for diversity and inclusion to be embedded in curricula, working closely with the University Core Curriculum Committee (UCCC) and with relevant department/college curriculum committees for major course of study curricula, and (iv) foster a more inclusive campus climate.
+The Council is co-chaired by Nada M. Llewellyn, Associate Vice President of Human Resources, Chief Diversity Officer, and Deputy General Counsel; and Manouchkathe Cassagnol, Pharm.D., Associate Clinical Professor, College of Pharmacy and Health Sciences.
 Please click here for additional information on the council.